Our Guide to the Plaza Premium Lounge in Toronto (Terminal 3, Transborder)

 Credit cards with Plaza Premium Lounge access

-Depending on the cards you have in your wallet, you might be able to get access to airport lounges with your credit card.
+Depending on the cards you have in your wallet, you might be able to get access to airport lounges with your credit card through these programs:

-Here are the premium credit cards in Canada that you can use to get into the Domestic Plaza Premium Lounge in Terminal 1 for free:
+Here are the best – and most reasonably-priced – credit cards that you can use to get into the Transborder Plaza Premium Lounge in Terminal 3 for free:

 The Terminal 3, Transborder Plaza Premium Lounge experience